 Polo

 Polo makes its home in both Northern and Central Virginia.
 Teams of 4 athletes and their mounts race across the field attempting to score points by hitting balls through the goalposts.
 This sport requires endurance, strength, and pinpoint training.
-Read more about Virginia polo by following the links for Roseland Polo at King Family Vineyards, championship-winning college teams at the University of Virginia Polo Club, and the United Virginia Polo League in Northern Virginia.
+Catch a match or read more about Central Virginia polo by following the links for Roseland Polo at King Family Vineyards, or championship-winning college teams at the University of Virginia Polo Club.
+Across Northern Virginia spectators can enjoy weekly polo matches, polo lessons, and clubs opportunities available at Liberty Hall in Rixeyville, or Beverly Equestrian in The Plains.

 Foxhunting

 Colonel Dulany’s contribution to the horse world did not stop with the Upperville Colt & Horse Show.
 He also founded Upperville’s Piedmont Fox Hounds.
 This was a similar attempt to bring attention to a sport and bloodline that were in danger of becoming unappreciated.
 Today, Piedmont Fox Hounds is a private hunt club, but many other such clubs have rallied to continue the tradition of foxhunting.
 Although originally these hunts were to keep invasive predatory species such as foxes, bobcats and coyotes in check, these days there no actual intent to bring in a catch at the end of the day.
-For those who dislike even that aspect, there are also “drag hunt” meets.
-At a drag hunt meet the dogs will follow a false trail laid down by a volunteer pulling a scented sack over the prescribed route.
+In fact, these days a typical “foxhunt” is actually a drag hunt meet where the dogs will follow a false trail laid down by a volunteer pulling a scented sack over the prescribed route.

-MAI LIONNI GUSS is an associate editor at Wine & Country Life.
+MAI LIONNI GUSS is the lead editor at Wine & Country Life.
 She holds multiple degrees in literature and Shakespeare and has a boundless enthusiasm for exploring the life and style of Virginia’s wine country.

 R. L. JOHNSON is our co-publisher and creative director.
 She began her career after graduating ArtCenter College of Design as a professional photographer in Los Angeles before moving into graphic design and art direction when she relocated to Charlottesville in 1994.
 As our company’s co-founder and visionary, she enjoys all aspects of the publishing process from story conception to graphic design to photography.